-The approach to treating age-related diseases advocated for and pursued by SRF is the so-called ‘maintenance approach’, laid out by Dr. de Grey in the early 2000’s and termed SENS (Strategies for Engineered Negligible Senescence).
+The approach to treating age-related diseases advocated for and pursued by SRF is the so-called ‘maintenance approach’, which was laid out by Dr. de Grey in the early 2000s and termed SENS (Strategies for Engineered Negligible Senescence).

-The SENS agenda was originally pursued by the Methuselah Foundation, founded in 2003 by Dr. Aubrey de Grey and David Gobel; eventually, SRF spun off as an independent organization focused on rejuvenation biotechnologies fiscally sponsored by Methuselah Foundation.
+The SENS agenda was originally pursued by the Methuselah Foundation, which was founded in 2003 by Dr. Aubrey de Grey and David Gobel; eventually, SRF spun off as an independent organization focused on rejuvenation biotechnologies while still being fiscally sponsored by Methuselah Foundation.

 The paradigm at the core of SENS is that the cellular and molecular damage underlying age-related pathologies can be repaired or otherwise rendered harmless through regenerative medicine, effectively restoring the body to a state of youthful health.
-To this end, SRF conducts intramural research at their own research center Mountain View, CA, and funds extramural research projects at universities across the world.
+To this end, SRF conducts intramural research at its own research center in Mountain View, CA and funds extramural research projects at universities across the world.

 Aside from his work with SRF, Dr. de Grey is Editor-in-Chief of the peer-reviewed journal Rejuvenation Research, is a Fellow of the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organizations.

 He is constantly engaged in public speeches and conferences to raise public awareness about the problem of aging and possible interventions to reverse it.
 Dr. de Grey is also the author of the book Ending Aging, co-written with Michael Rae also from the SENS Research Foundation, and is considered one of the original proponents of the repair strategy to treat age-related disease.